Table of contents

-Product backlogs are a key component in Agile methodology — and the backlog refinement process is a great way to keep them in shape.
+Product backlogs are a key component in Agile methodology — but keeping them in shape takes ongoing effort.
+And with 6 in 10 knowledge workers agreeing that maintenance tasks and silos stall momentum, it’s clear that teams can’t afford inefficiency, and the backlog refinement process is a great way to keep them in shape.

 What is backlog refinement?

-Backlog refinement — or backlog grooming — is the ongoing process of updating the product backlog to make sure the items are clear, detailed, and prioritized based on their value to the project or customer.
+Backlog refinement — or backlog grooming — is the ongoing process of updating the product backlog.
+It ensures the items are clear, detailed, and prioritized based on their value to the project or customer.
 Instead of being a one-time task, it happens continuously throughout the project.

 During refinement, the team may add, remove, reorder, or break down user stories into smaller, more manageable pieces.
 The goal is to keep the backlog ready with well-defined, actionable items for the upcoming sprints.